 Guided tour of Angkor Wat temple complex.
 Opt to visit Tonle Sap floating village and Angkor National Museum.

 Transfer to Cambodia's capital.
-Orientation walk around Phnom Penh.
+Take an orientation walk around Phnom Penh.

 Sights you might choose to visit this afternoon include the National Museum and adjacent complex which includes the Silver Pagoda and Royal Palace.
 To learn about Cambodia's sombre history, visit the Tuol Sleng Prison and the Killing Fields, reminders of the genocide that took place under Pol Pot's reign as leader of the Khmer Rouge.